 Our friendship had met a dead-end.
 The guilt it left me with, was so strong that even today I can feel a bad taste rise in my mouth.
 The tincture of time healed Aditi’s wounds soon but the jab my broken friendship left on my heart was there to stay and bleed.
 The cold, steely look in her eyes, every time our paths crossed, jolted me from the inside.

-Mrs. Sachdev ( our class teacher) didn’t scold me.
-Instead she simply asked me, why after so long had I chosen to speak the truth.
-To this day, I believe that my teacher’s calm, understanding approach that day played a major role in helping me understand and analyze all that happened between Aditi and me on the fateful day and on the many days that followed.
+Mrs Sachdev ( our class teacher) didn’t scold me.
+Instead, she simply asked me, why after so long had I chosen to speak the truth.
+To this day, I believe that my teacher’s calm and understanding approach that day played a major role in helping me understand and analyze all that happened between Aditi and me on a fateful day and on the many days that followed.

 Though Aditi was gracious enough to forgive me, our severed friendship never revived.
 Years rolled past, but this incident has stayed with me in all its vividness like it happened just yesterday, inspiring me to remember the importance of being honest at every occasion in life.
 Having conquered the fear of ‘what might happen if I speak the truth’ is the biggest accomplishment in life that ensures I sleep sound with a clear conscience every night.